-As you know, orthopedic doctors specialize in conditions, diseases, and injuries pertaining to the musculoskeletal system.
+As you know, orthopaedic doctors specialize in conditions, diseases, and injuries pertaining to the musculoskeletal system.
 But what does that really mean?

 These specialists play an important role in the diagnosis, treatment, prevention, and rehabilitation of musculoskeletal conditions.
-But there’s more to an orthopedic doctor than meets the bone, muscle, or joint.
-In fact, there are many medical issues you probably wouldn’t associate with orthopedic services.
+But there’s more to an orthopaedic doctor than meets the bone, muscle, or joint.
+In fact, there are many medical issues you probably wouldn’t associate with orthopaedic services.

 All in a Day’s Work

-Some of the conditions and diseases an orthopedic doctor addresses include:
+Some of the conditions and diseases an orthopaedic doctor addresses include:

 - Back pain, ruptured disks, sciatica, and scoliosis